dschveninger/dougschveninger/README.md

 # Overview

 Hello my name is Doug Schveninger.
-I am using this GitHub repo as an example of how to create a presence on the internet with free github resources and other internet and cloud resources.
+I am using this GitHub repository as an example of how to create a presence on the internet with free GitHub resources and other internet and cloud resources.

-This repo contains information about Doug Schveninger and items that he is interest in, you can view it using GitHub Browser of the Repo or you can view most of it from [dschvenigergithub.io GitHub Pages](https://dschveninger.github.io/index.html)
+This repository contains information about Doug Schveninger and items that he is interest in, you can view it using GitHub Browser of the repository or you can view most of it from [dschvenigergithub.io GitHub Pages](https://dschveninger.github.io/index.html)

 ## About Doug